Avramidid/Led_Cube/README.md

  <img width="194" alt="image" src="https://user-images.githubusercontent.com/62250029/209442769-39f77f45-b018-4efc-8e19-dcfe463ecd26.png">

 ### Making the cube
-* Allign the 4 levels of 4 x 4 layers made as mentioned above and connect the positive poles of each LED that belong on same column
+* Allign the 4 levels of 4 x 4 layers made as mentioned above and solder the positive poles of each LED that belong on same column thus short circuiting the positive poles of LED lights for each column.
+Make sure that each layers has a distance of 2.5cm from the previous one, so our construction is a cube

 <img width="308" alt="image" src="https://user-images.githubusercontent.com/62250029/209443594-8b33958f-d0c3-498a-8c53-8ab564025ab4.png">
 <img width="228" alt="image" src="https://user-images.githubusercontent.com/62250029/209442673-a133c5c6-120b-4468-bc7f-21e467e6fc11.png">